Certified Translations for Foreign Divorce Proceedings

 The wife objected to the proceedings on jurisdictional grounds, arguing that the Swedish court had no jurisdiction over her.
 The Swedish court stayed the husband’s divorce proceedings for sixth months pursuant to a “reconsideration period” under Swedish law.
 During the “reconsideration period” in Sweden, the wife filed for divorce in Maine seeking a dissolution of marriage, a court order distributing marital property, spousal support, and attorney’s fees.

-The husband moved to dismiss the wife’s divorce complaint on forum non conveniens grounds.
+The husband moved to dismiss the wife’s divorce complaint on forum non conveniens (FNC) grounds.
 The husband argued that Sweden was a more appropriate forum to decide the divorce than a court in Maine.
 The court denied his motion to dismiss because the Swedish court had not entered a final judgment.
 The court also determined that Maine was a more convenient forum to decide the division of marital assets.
 The husband appealed the court’s denial of his motion to dismiss.

 While the husband’s appeal was pending before the Supreme Court of Maine, the Swedish court entered a final order divorcing the parties and appointing an administrator to divide their assets.
 The Swedish court rejected the wife’s argument that the Swedish court did not have jurisdiction over her, finding that the court had authority to divorce the parties because it had jurisdiction over the husband and also had jurisdiction to divide the marital assets because the matter was “linked to a divorce case in Sweden.”